- COVIDCert NI – Privacy Information

 All data processors are appointed under Data Processors Agreements in compliance with Article 28 of the UK GDPR, either via UK GDPR compliant contracts, or MoUs.

-Under the terms of these arrangements HSCB is the data controller responsible for assessing that all processors listed below, except DoF/ESS, are competent to process personal data in line with UK GDPR requirements.
-DoH is responsible for assessing that DoF/ESS are competent to process data in line with UK GDPR requirements under these arrangements.
+Under the terms of these arrangements DoH and the PHA are the joint data controllers responsible for assessing that all processors listed below, except DoF/ESS, who are competent to process personal data in line with UK GDPR requirements.
+DoH/PHA are responsible for assessing that DoF/ESS are competent to process data in line with UK GDPR requirements under these arrangements.
 This assessment will consider the nature of the processing and the risks to the data subjects.

-Under Article 28(1) HSCB will ensure that only processors that can provide “sufficient guarantees” (in terms of its expert knowledge, resources, and reliability) to implement appropriate technical and organisational measures to ensure the processing complies with the UK GDPR and protects the rights of individuals.
-DoH will ensure the same in regard to DoF/ESS.
+Under Article 28(1) DoH/PHA will ensure that only processors that can provide “sufficient guarantees” (in terms of its expert knowledge, resources, and reliability) to implement appropriate technical and organisational measures to ensure the processing complies with the UK GDPR and protects the rights of individuals.
+DoH/PHA will ensure the same regarding DoF/ESS.

 Contracts or Memorandum of Understanding (MoUs) will be in place to govern relationships with the data processors, which set out the obligations of each party and the data controllers’ obligations and rights regarding the data that is being processed.
 All contracts adhere to established BSO Procurement and Logistics Services (PaLs) processes and legal input provided by BSO Department of Legal Services (DLS).

-All data processing takes place within the UK area and as such is subject to legislation in the form of the UK – General Data Protection Regulation (GDPR).
+All data processing takes place within the UK area and as such is subject to legislation in the form of the UK – General Data Protection Regulation (GDPR) and Data Protection Act 2018.

 The following provides a list of data processors involved in delivery of the system.

-- Department of Finance, NI Direct/ NIDA – NIdirect is the official government website for Northern Ireland citizens which is run by DoF ESS.
+- Department of Finance, NIdirect/ NIDA – NIdirect is the official government website for Northern Ireland citizens which is run by DoF ESS.
 NICS Identity Assurance service (NIDA) is a service provided by DoF ESS via NI Direct for the purposes of identity verification.NIdirect aims to make it easier to access government information and services.
 It does this by working closely with Northern Ireland departments and other public bodies to collate key information based on users’ needs.
+NI Direct will also capture your data in the COVIDCert call centre for citizens to apply for recovery based COVIDCerts.
 DoH have a MoU in place with DoF/ ESS, which covers provision of these services.

-- Business Services Organisation (BSO) is a statutory organisation providing services as a data processor for HSCB and PHA.
-BSO are responsible for monitoring and managing all Microsoft contracts as commissioned and monitored by HSCB and PHA.
+- Business Services Organisation (BSO) – is a statutory organisation providing services as a data processor for the DoH and the PHA.
+BSO are responsible for monitoring and managing all Microsoft contracts as commissioned and monitored by DoH.
 They are responsible for all Civica environments user access and provision of new user hardware (PC and phones).
 BSO ITS are responsible for the supply and maintenance of user hardware.
-PHA and HSCB have an overarching SLAs with the BSO for services including ITS.
-Their services are managed via appropriate agreements with PHA and HSCB.
-BSO also host the CTR and use this to store a record of citizen’s PCR test results received from the National Pathology Exchange (NPEx).
+DoH have overarching SLAs with the BSO for services including ITS.
+Their services are managed via appropriate agreements with PHA.

 - Belfast Health and Social Care Trust (BHSCT).
-BHSCT is a statutory organisation providing VMS services as a processor for HSCB and PHA.
+BHSCT is a statutory organisation providing VMS services as a processor for the PHA.
 BHSCT host the CCS application on their infrastructure.
-Their services are managed via appropriate agreements with HSCB and PHA.
+Their services are managed via appropriate agreements with the PHA.